Kitchen Sink Minestrone

 - Fresh cracked pepper

-- Optional: 1 to 2 cups leftover chopped poultry or meat
+- Optional: 1 to 2 cups leftover chopped poultry, meat, or cooked beans or chickpeas

 - Parmesan cheese for serving